Writing ALKiln tests

 Tags

-To use a tag expression for GitHub tests you can trigger your tests manually.
-When you do that, GitHub will offer you a drop down where you can give some inputs for your test run.
+For GitHub tests, you can use a tag expression when you trigger your tests manually.
+When you do that, GitHub will offer you a drop down where you can give some inputs for your test run (like that documentation describes).
 One of the optional fields there will let you write a tag expression if you want.
-You can also add a tag expression to your workflow file as an input.
+If you want to always only run some GitHub tests, you can add a tag expression to your workflow file as an input.

 The ALKilnInThePlayground™ test interview has a field where you can add a tag expression if you want.